RUTHRAN-SEC/Cloud-Security-Monitoring-Hardening-in-AWS/README.md

 ## Lessons Learned

-See [phase11-lessons-learned.md](docs/phases/phase11-lessons-learned.md) for a write-up template — fill this in with your own takeaways once you've completed the lab.
+See [phase11-lessons-learned.md](docs/phases/phase11-lessons-learned.md) for a write up template — fill this in with your own takeaways once you've completed the lab.
 This is one of the most important sections for interviews.

 ## Future Improvements